James Allen’s Girls’ Schoolupcoming open day (click for details)

 Bursaries & Scholarships

-Recognising exceptional academic promise, we have up to 20 Academic Scholarships to award on the results of our 11+ Entrance Examination.
+Recognising exceptional academic promise, we award Academic Scholarships on the results of our 11+ Entrance Examination.
 Art and Music Scholarships and Sports Exhibitions are also awarded to candidates showing outstanding potential.
 Sixth Form Academic, Music and Art Scholarships are also awarded.

 We want JAGS to continue to attract intellectually curious girls, regardless of their economic background, so we have our own means-tested awards – James Allen’s Bursaries – at 11+ and 16+.
-At present, approximately 20 Bursaries are available for 11+ entry and Sixth Form admission and they offer up to full-fee assistance, including the cost of lunches, travel to school, trips and uniform.
-126 girls currently benefit from Bursaries.
+At present, bursaries are available for 11+ entry and Sixth Form admission and they offer up to full-fee assistance, including the cost of lunches, travel to school, trips and uniform.